 1. Data selection, definition and extraction

 The American state of Washington has made this data available as open source data for its real estate portfolio (buildings owned by the state).
 The dataset covers two years: 2015 and 2016.
 It comprises 56 variables and almost 4,000 separate buildings.
-In this way, a line is uniquely identified by a building over a year…
+Thus, a line is uniquely identified by a building over a year…

 This first step required a thorough understanding of the variables, creating a solid foundation for the rest of the project.